mobile-space/chowin-out/README.md

 </div>

 ## Functionality
-- Daug is a fully functioning food discovery app
+- Chowin-Out is a fully functioning food discovery app
 - Users can get food local food based on location
 - Users can find food recipes based on photo
 - Users can like and save foods
 - Users can share information with their friends and family

-Would like to implement dynamic seasonal tab to the app to offer users to find food based on season, and overall make the app more UI friendly and functional.
+Would like to implement dynamic seasonal tab to offer users to find food based on seasonal vegetables and fruits, and overall make the app more UI friendly and functional.

 ## Milestones